SDWebImage/SDWebImage/README.md

 In fact, my servers were well but a lot of latency was added to the requests, certainly because my application wasn't responsive enough to handle the requests at full speed.
+At this moment, I understood something important, asynchronous NSURLConnections are tied to the main runloop in the NSEventTrackingRunLoopMode.
+As explained in the documentation, this runloop mode is affected by UI events:

+> Cocoa uses this mode to restrict incoming events during mouse-dragging loops and other sorts of
+> user interface tracking loops.

-At this moment, I understood something important, asynchronous NSURLConnections are tied to the main runloop (I guess).
-It's certainly based on the poll multiplexer system call, which allows a single thread to handle quite a huge number of simultaneous connections.
-It works well while nothing blocks in the loop, but in this loop, there is also the events handling.
-A simple test to recognize an application using NSURLConnection to load there remote images is to scroll the UITableView with your finger to disclose an unloaded image, and to keep your finger pressed on the screen.
-If the image doesn't load until you release you finger, the application is certainly using NSURLConnection (try with the Facebook app for instance).
-I'm not completely clear about the reason of this blocking, I thought the iPhone was running a dedicated run-loop for connections, but the fact is, NSURLConnection is affected by the application events and/or UI handling (or something else I'm not aware of).
+A simple test to recognize an application using NSURLConnection in its default mode to load there remote images is to scroll the UITableView with your finger to disclose an unloaded image, and to keep your finger pressed on the screen.
+If the image doesn't load until you release you finger, you've got one (try with the Facebook app for instance).
+It took me quite some time to understand the reason for this lagging issue.
+Actually I first used NSOperation to workaround this issue.

-Thus I explored another path and found this marvelous NSOperation class to handle concurrency with love.
-I ran some quick tests with this tool and I instantly got enhanced responsiveness of the image loading in my UITableView by... a lot.
-Thus I rewrote the [Fraggle][]'s implementation using the same concept of drop-in remplacement for UIImageView but with this new technic.
-I thought the result could benefits to a lot of other applications, thus we decided, with [Fraggle][], to open-sourced it, et voila!
+This technic combined with an image cache instantly gave a lot of responsiveness to my app.
+I thought this lib could benefits to a lot of other Cocoa Touch application so I open-sourced it.

 How To Use It
 -------------